ywdavi/Flood-Detection/README.md

 # Flood Detection Semantic Segmentation

 ## Description
-This repository contains my project on semantic segmentation using the **FloodNet Dataset**, which was presented as part of my Bachelor's work.
+This repository contains my project on semantic segmentation using the **FloodNet Dataset**, which was completed in the second semester of my Master's program.
 The goal of the project is to build a robust model capable of detecting flood damages from aerial images captured after natural disasters.
 The trained model is integrated into a real-time **Streamlit** dashboard to assist in visualizing flood damage in various areas.

 ## Objectives
 - Perform semantic segmentation on aerial images from the **FloodNet Dataset** to detect different types of damage.